muhanzhang/DGCNN/README.md

 We also provide a "generate_torch_graphs.lua" in "utils/" which converts standard WL kernel toolbox's graph format to DGCNN format.

 There is an option "-testNumber 200" in "main.lua", which allows specifying that the last 200 examples in the dataset is the testing data.
-This is convenient when you stack your testing data after the training data in the dataset.
+This is convenient when you put your testing data after the training data when constructing the dataset.

 How to compare with graph kernels
 ---------------------------------